bengreenwald/personal-website/content/authors/bg/_index.md

 title: Ben Greenwald
 ---

-I am an analytical and design-oriented storyteller passionate about diffusing knowledge and creating data-driven social impact.
-I love to explore, analyze, and visualize data to share insights that inspire positive change and a curiosity to learn.
-Currently, I work for Catalyst @ Penn GSE, a center for global innovation at the University of Pennsylvania where I coordinate programs for innovators who are shaping the future of education.
+I am passionate about designing data-driven stories to create insights and foster social impact.
+I love to explore, analyze, and visualize data to inspire positive change and a curiosity to learn.
+Currently, I work for Catalyst @ Penn GSE, a center for global innovation at the University of Pennsylvania where I evaluate and coordinate programs for leaders who are shaping the future of education and learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/ben-greenwald-resume.pdf" "newtab" >}}résumé{{< /staticref >}}.